mauro-milella/gameboy-snake/README.md

 Download and extract the [2020 GBDK](https://github.com/gbdk-2020/gbdk-2020) library inside `lib` folder.

 Portability is guaranteed for Linux.

-To support other operating systems, I think in this case you just need to change the makefile.
+To support other operating systems, you can try to adjust the makefile.

 # Usage